Looking for a New Mexico road trip itinerary that hits the state’s best sights? Read on!

 - Visit the Taos Earthship, a fascinating facility with homes made of natural and recycled materials like tyres and bottles, and learn about this global sustainable architecture movement.

 - Spend a few hours learning about Native American history at Taos Pueblo, the only living Native American community designated both a World Heritage Site by UNESCO and a National Historic Landmark.
 Tours are led by a guide who lives in the Pueblo.
 There are also many talented artisans selling gorgeous jewelry and homewares from their houses – I bought a delicately engrave bracelet that I adore.
-Note that Taos Pueblo is currently closed to visitors.

 - Head up to Taos Ski Valley.
 In winter this ski village is pumping with avid skiers and snowboarders, while in summer you can hike and fish up here.